PabloCortes33/recipes/README.md

 7. Add the finished recipe to your markdown files!

 This is perfect for capturing inspiration while cooking, at the grocery store, or eating at restaurants!

+### AI-Powered Recipe Refactoring

+Improve your recipes with Claude's help using the simple clipboard workflow:

+**How it works:**
+1. Open any recipe in the viewer
+2. Click "🤖 Refactor with AI" button
+3. The recipe markdown + a detailed prompt copies to your clipboard
+4. Paste into Claude (or your local AI tool)
+5. Claude suggests improvements while maintaining your recipe's format
+6. Copy the improved version
+7. Update your local `.md` file
+8. Run `node generate_manifest.js` and push!

+**What Claude will improve:**
+- Clarity of instructions
+- Cooking techniques and tips
+- Measurement accuracy
+- Flow and organization
+- Grammar and typos

+**No API keys needed!** This uses the simple clipboard approach - you're in full control of what changes to accept.

 ## Project Structure